-During the warfare in the Balkans, he opened the U.S. Embassy in Bosnia (1994) and spent the conflict years in Bosnia as the first U.S. Ambassador there (1992-1995).
-He was U.S. Ambassador to Slovenia (1995-1998).
-He headed the first U.S. representation to the independent state of Moldova, was Director of the Department of State’s Task Force on the Balkan crisis (1990-91) and led U.S. delegations to international conferences on the Balkans in Geneva and elsewhere (1992-93).
+During the warfare in the Balkans, he opened the U.S. Embassy in Bosnia and Herzegovina and spent the conflict years there as the first U.S. Ambassador during the Bush and Clinton Administrations.
+He was U.S. Ambassador to Slovenia in the Bush Administration.
+He headed the first ever U.S. representation to the independent state of Moldova, was Director of the Department of State’s Task Force on the Balkans and led U.S. delegations to international conferences in New York, Geneva and elsewhere.

 Other key international assignments with the U.S. government included: Moscow, Russia; Kiev, Ukraine; Bucharest, Romania; and, Sofia, Bulgaria.

-In June 2011, Jackovich was awarded an Honorary Doctorate from the University of Sarajevo in Bosnia and Herzegovina.
+In June 2011, Victor Jackovich was awarded an Honorary Doctorate from the University of Sarajevo in Bosnia and Herzegovina.